Website icon Xpert.Digital

 Lies Olaf (2012) , Provided by Olaf Lies, CC BY-SA 3.0

 We need an ambitious expansion of photovoltaics, says Environment Minister Lies.
-He sees the expansion of commercial roofs as the crucial point for success.
+He sees the crucial point for success in the expansion of the commercial roofs.
 “Climate protection is one of the central challenges of our time.
-There is not much time left to prevent irreversible tipping points in the climate system and thus avoid dramatic consequences for people and the environment,” adds Lies.
+There is not much time left to prevent irreversible tilting points in the climate system and thus avoid dramatic consequences for people and the environment, ”adds Lies.

 Lower Saxony state parliament decides on implementation